codyjrivera/int-dreal-artifact/README.md

 Artifact by Cody Rivera and Bishnu Bhusal, Version 2.0, 2025.

+This is the supporting artifact for "Checking 𝛿-Satisfiability of Reals with Integrals", a paper which extends the framework of 𝛿-decision procedures to handle integrals of custom real-valued functions.
+We provide an implementation of this extended decision procedure, ∫dReal.
+We also provide a benchmark suite written in ∫dReal's input language, as well as equivalent benchmarks in Wolfram language or FairSquare's input language, where appropriate.

 Please see `OVERVIEW.md` for a comprehensive overview of the artifact.

 ## Licensing